 “Friday the 13th” November 2015, will be edged in stone, one of the ‘worst’ days in Paris, France history.
 Paris is still one of, if ‘not’ THE most popular cities on the planet!
 It is still the ‘City of lights’ and still, the ‘city; where the French really know how to live’ compared to any other city on the globe.
 Yet, even still, I can’t fathom any of these ‘metaphors’ changing about this wonderful city, yet….something will change.
 It must change.
 ‘Life’ as for how Paris ‘knows it once was’, is no longer.

-In the days after the attacks, of course people are coming together.
+In the days after the attacks, of course, people are coming together.
 They come in ‘numbers’.
 Like that old saying; “Safety in numbers”.
 Holding signs that say: “we are not afraid” – but of course, they are,…afraid.
 I wasn’t even there when all this happened, but I know Paris well enough, that the way ‘life once was’, is now gone for good.
-Sadly, like how usa reacted after the attacks of the World Trade Center on September 11, 2001.
-Yet, still…Paris, I know holds something that usa never had after the attacks of 9/11.
+Sadly, like how the USA reacted after the attacks of the World Trade Center on September 11, 2001.
+Yet, still…Paris, I know holds something that the USA never had after the attacks of 9/11.
 That is; the ‘stigma’ of this, still being…….Paris, France!